POAs and SMSFs

 Is an SMSF a ‘trust’?

-The trustee of a trust has an important job.
+The trustee of a trust has a crucial role.
 It protects the assets of the beneficiaries.
 Cowan v Scargill [1985] Ch 270 is an English trusts law case on the discretion of trustees to make investments for the benefit of their members.
 It held that trustees cannot ignore the financial interests of the beneficiaries.
 Sir Robert Megarry states in Cowan v Scargill:

 “I can see no reason for holding that different principles apply to pension fund trusts from those which apply to other trusts.
 Of course, many provisions in pension schemes are not to be found in private trusts, and to these, the general law of trusts will be subordinated.
 But subject to that, the trusts of pension funds are subject to the same rules as other trusts.